Associates a C run-time file descriptor with an existing operating-system file handle.

 If successful, _open_osfhandle returns a C run-time file descriptor.
 Otherwise, it returns -1.

 The _open_osfhandle call transfers ownership of the Win32 file handle to the file descriptor.
 To close a file opened with _open_osfhandle, call _close.
-The underlying handle is also closed by a call to _close, so it is not necessary to call the Win32 function CloseHandle on the original handle.
+The underlying OS file handle is also closed by a call to _close, so it is not necessary to call the Win32 function CloseHandle on the original handle.
 If the file descriptor is owned by a FILE * stream, then calling fclose on that FILE * stream also closes both the file descriptor and the underlying handle.
 In this case, do not call _close on the file descriptor.